ysoo/ysoo.github.io/_posts/2018-10-01-welcome-to-jekyll.markdown

 Commit and push your file to [username].github.io and you should be done!
 Your brand new website should be on https://[username].github.io

-Since this is my first post, I obviously don't really know how to use Jekyll yet.
 There is a series on YouTube by Mike Dane called Jekyll - Static Site Generator that I'm planning to go through.
-If you see this site and it actually looks good, it means I've skipped another day of classes.

-Next things to do:
--Adding my portfolio / resume
--Making this website look awesome
--Make my own theme cause my creative side needs some exercise